Compressor, 3-way or plug-in coolbox? Camper refrigeration

-There is no one “ideal”, all-encompassing fridge.
-On the bright side, with the advantages and disadvantages laid out below, it shouldn’t be too difficult to discover on which side you fall in the great Compressor vs 3 Way divide.
+There is no one “ideal”, all encompassing fridge.
+On the bright side, with the advantages and disadvantages laid out below, it shouldn’t be too difficult to discover which side you fall in the great Compressor vs 3-way debate.

-We use: Webasto Cruise 49L (with ice/freezer box)
+We use: Webasto Cruise 49L Elegance (with ice/freezer box)

 We use: Dometic 60L fridge RM 5310 piezo ignition

-3 Way fridges tend to be terribly inefficient when run on 12v power so are generally wired only to run on 12v whilst driving.
-They can be run on 12v for a few hours at a time if needed, but the heating element must have a min voltage of 11.8.v to operate, so your leisure battery will need to be fully charged.
+3-way fridges tend to be terribly inefficient when run on 12V power so are generally wired only to run on 12V whilst driving.
+They can be run on 12V for a few hours at a time if needed, but the heating element must have a minimum voltage of 11.8.v to operate, so your leisure battery will need to be fully charged.

-Whichever fridge you plug for, for optimum performance try to incorporate the following pointers into your regimen: - Matt
+Whichever fridge you plug for, optimum performance will incorporate the following pointers into your regimen: – Matt

 1. The day before travelling, give your fridge a hand getting started by plugging it into the mains electricity at home.

-2. At least for load 1, try to fill it with food and drink you’ve pre-chilled, at least for the first load.
+2. Try to fill it with food and drink you’ve pre-chilled, at least for the first load.

 3. Avoid loading lots of items for cooling all at once.

 4. Keep a few freezer packs in the freezer and move them into the bottom of the fridge when out and about and parked on a slope.